 The latest European Union directive concerning copyright brought put more responsibility on big companies such as Facebook or Instagram and made them liable for the content posted on their platforms.

 IT’S TIME TO FIND STOLEN PHOTOS ONLINE

 Photo sharing became such a common practise that asking for the photographers’ permission for reposting and sharing is often forgotten.
 That is why it is crucial to keep an eye on your pictures.
 If you want to focus on taking photos, we will take care of your rights and look for copyright infringement.
 Once found, we will calculate the damages.
-The calculation will be based on the above-mentioned MFM tables.
+We will base the calculation on the above-mentioned MFM tables.
 If you prefer to use your usual fees, we will use them instead.

 While exploring the vast ocean of the Internet and searching for cases, we monitor different sources and search for copyright infringements on various platforms.
-Unfortunately, Instagram is not indexed in Google, hence we can’t find any copyright infringements there.
+Unfortunately, Google does not index Instagram, hence we can’t find any copyright infringements there.
 That is why we need a little bit of your help here!
-As soon as you find your pictures being used by someone else on Insta, please send us what you spotted.
+As soon as you find out that someone else uses your picture on Insta, please send us what you spotted.
 Read more here.
 We are looking forward to working on new findings and getting back the money you deserve from your copyrights!